dataq-instruments/Matlab-Example/README.md

 -How to change the device from LibUSB mode to CDC mode
  ```

- 1. If your device is DI-188, skip the rest, it is already in CDC mode
+ 1. If your device is DI-188, skip the rest, it is always in CDC mode

  2. Connect the device to computer